 If patients or families have questions about the care, treatment, and/or services provided, information is posted and/or provided as part of their admission packet.
-This includes Condition H information, how to report concerns to the Washington State Hotline, The Joint Commission, and how to access the MGH Compliance Officer.
+This includes how to report concerns to the Washington State Hotline, The Joint Commission, DNV, and how to access the MGH Compliance Officer.